INFORMSJoC/2021.0313/README.md

 To run the R scripts in the [code](code) folder, you should install R and RStudio firstly:
  - [R](https://cran.rstudio.com/)(>3.3.0)
  - [RStudio](https://posit.co/downloads/)
+ -
+In Windows, you will need to install some additional software tools to build and install the `AMIAS` package, which implement the main algorithm of our paper.
+The Rtools is a collection of build tools, a compiler toolchain, headers and pre-compiled static libraries, and is  used for building R packages from source (those that need compilation of C/C++ or Fortran code).
+You could download Rtools at [Rtools](http://lib.stat.cmu.edu/R/CRAN/bin/windows/Rtools/).
+After downloading, double click `Rtools.exe` to install it and its accompanying tools: minGW, perl.
+Rtools automatically recognizes the paths of those relevant softwares and add them to the environment variables of your computer.
+For more details on the installation of Rtools, please go to the website [http://lib.stat.cmu.edu/R/CRAN/bin/windows/Rtools/rtools43/rtools.html](http://lib.stat.cmu.edu/R/CRAN/bin/windows/Rtools/rtools43/rtools.html).

 ## Installation